akshay0611/medimind/README.md

-# 💊 MedIQ – AI-Powered Health Symptom Checker & Appointment Platform
+# 💊 ClinIQ – AI-Powered Health Symptom Checker & Appointment Platform

-MedIQ is an innovative full-stack healthtech platform that leverages AI to provide accurate symptom analysis, doctor discovery, and appointment booking — all in one place.
-Designed for the **FullStack Forge Hackathon**, MedIQ blends powerful AI with scalable architecture to solve real-world healthcare challenges.
+ClinIQ is an innovative full-stack healthtech platform that leverages AI to provide accurate symptom analysis, doctor discovery, and appointment booking — all in one place.
+Designed for the **FullStack Forge Hackathon**, ClinIQ blends powerful AI with scalable architecture to solve real-world healthcare challenges.